Gabriel-QnS/fcc-api-quotes/README.md

 # ADDED

 User Story #2: Within #quote-box, I can see an element with a corresponding id="text".
+# ADDED

 User Story #3: Within #quote-box, I can see an element with a corresponding id="author".
+# ADDED

-User Story #4: Within #quote-box, I can see a clickable element with a corresponding id="new-quote".
+User Story #4: Within #quote-box, I can see a clickable element with a corresponding id="new-quote"
+# ADDED

 User Story #5: Within #quote-box, I can see a clickable a element with a corresponding id="tweet-quote".
+# ADDED

-User Story #6: On first load, my quote machine displays a random quote in the element with id="text".
+User Story #6: On first load, my quote machine displays a random quote in the element with id="text"

 User Story #7: On first load, my quote machine displays the random quote's author in the element with id="author".